carlobrayer/nuxt-studio/content/index.md

 ---
-title: 'Home'
+title: Teste
-description: 'meta description of the page'
+description: meta description of the page
 ---